Chad: Risk Assessment

 - Development potential of the agricultural sector

-- Business climate not conducive to thriving private sector; high level of corruption
+- Business environment not conducive to thriving private sector development and high level of corruption

 - Worsening security conditions at the national level and in neighboring countries (Cameroon, Libya, Nigeria), with which Chad shares porous borders.

 - Low level of Lake Chad, with negative effects on cotton, fishing, and the environment.

 In 2020, the crisis triggered a recession due to lockdown measures (curfews, closure of markets and non-essential shops, suspension of air links, border closures, and restrictions on internal travel), but also because of reduced international demand, especially for oil.